bossesand/OHTI/README.md

 # OHTI Headtracking device HW and Firmware + Player for streams or files of Ambisonic format recordings.

+February 19 2021
+The below is not upto date, there is a new design of the headtracker that use a esp8266 D1 Mini and a GY-BNO055 with straight pin connections between 8266 and BNO055 module.
+ The current headtracker in https://github.com/bossesand/OHTI-HT-osc-wifi uses a translating program between WiFi OSC SpaceRotator/quaternions qw,qx,qy,qz to a websocket interface (Win10 currently) for the OHTI Rev 2 headtracker supporting player rednders to binaural by Omnitone, The interface program can be downloaded from https://www.ohti.xyz
+-wW,-qY,qX
+The OSC-Bridge-V3C.zip is a plugin written by        to interface several different headtrackers and send OSC messages tailored to different rotator VST's.
+It has been tested to support a serial headtracker sending forward to the https://www.ohti.xyz/OHTI-OSC-Receiver-msgpack-1.2.exe.zip plugin and it works in Chrome and Edge.

+I will update build descriptions as soon As I can find time.

+ The BLE version never did work well on windows 10.

 2020 April
 Clarification, this should be more or less OS independent.
 The interface between headtracker and browser is written in JavaScript to be run on node.js.